Internet for Nova Scotia Update August, 2019

-As contracts are signed, Develop Nova Scotia will provide more information on this website, social media, in the provincial media, and at community events across the province.
-Solutions must meet or exceed provincial speed targets of 50 mbps for wired connections and 25 mbps for wireless and must evolve with changing technology.
+As soon as we are able, Develop Nova Scotia will provide more information on our website, social media, in the provincial media, and at community events across the province.
+All projects must meet or exceed provincial speed targets of 50 mbps for wired connections and 25 mbps for wireless and must evolve with changing technology.

 Questions and Answers